abhisms/MyDOB/README.md

-Your DOB in accurate manner
+Your DOB in an accurate manner